 - Successful completion of the 36-credit curriculum. - Students must maintain a GPA of 3.0 and have at least a 3.0 to graduate.
 If, after 9 completed credits, the student's GPA is below 3.0, he or she will be placed on academic probation.
 Once the student is apprised of his/her probationary status, the student must make an appointment with his/her academic advisor.
 Additionally, the student must meet with his/her academic advisor on a regular basis until the student has earned a cumulative GPA of 3.0 or better.
 If the 3.0 average has not been reached by the completion of 9 additional academic credits, the student will be dismissed from the program.
 Further, a grade of C will be permitted for no more than two courses.
-A third C will result in dismissal from the program. - Degree requirements must be completed within 5 years from the date of admission.
+A third C will result in dismissal from the program. - If a student does not receive a grade of C or higher on the first attempt of a course, that course can be repeated once.
+Failure to achieve a grade of C or higher on the second attempt will result in program dismissal. - Students are permitted to repeat no more than two courses in the program. - Degree requirements must be completed within 5 years from the date of admission.
 This includes leaves of absence.
-Students not completing their degree requirements within the 5 year period will either be dismissed from the program or will be required to take additional courses as determined by the Associate Dean.
+Students not completing their degree requirements within the 5-year period will either be dismissed from the program or will be required to take additional courses as determined by the Associate Dean.